-This article is written for people in a management and leadership role looking to understand servant leadership on both a theoretical and a practical level.
-Drawing in real-life examples of servant leadership, we’ll help you understand:
+This article is written for people in management and leadership roles looking to understand servant leadership on both a theoretical and a practical level.
+Drawing from real-life examples of servant leadership, we’ll help you understand:

 - The Basics Of Servant Leadership

 - Becoming A Servant Leader: From Theory To Practice